reflectoring/reflectoring.github.io/_posts/2021-04-17-analyzing-thread-dumps.md

 The Java application now listens for requests on port 8080 and responds with a JSON string on receiving HTTP GET requests on the URL [http://localhost:8080/](http://localhost:8080/).

 ### Generating the Thread Dump
-We will now generate a thread dump of the application that we started in the previous step by using a utility named `jcmd`.
-The [jcmd](https://docs.oracle.com/javase/8/docs/technotes/guides/troubleshoot/tooldescr006.html) utility is used to send diagnostic command requests to the Java Virtual Machine(JVM).
+We will now use a utility named `jcmd` to generate a thread dump of the application we started in the previous step.
+The [jcmd](https://docs.oracle.com/javase/8/docs/technotes/guides/troubleshoot/tooldescr006.html) utility sends diagnostic command requests to the Java Virtual Machine(JVM).

 For this, we will first find the process identifier(PID) of the application by running the `jps` command:
 ```shell